JohnReedLOL/scala-trace-debug/README.md

 ```

-Note: Fatal assertions kill the application with exit code 7.
+Fatal assertions kill the application with exit code 7.
 Non-fatal assertions never terminate any part of the application, not even the currently running thread.
-To terminate only the currectly running thread, please you an exception
+To terminate only the currectly running thread, please use an exception.

 ____________________________________________________________________________________________________________________